ARCHER2-HPC/archer2-docs/user-guide/data.rst

 file from ARCHER to ARCHER2 via a trusted location which has access to both machines.

-First login to **ARCHER**, and generate a new SSH key.
+First log in to ARCHER, and generate a new SSH key.
 To do this we use the following command:

 ::